Payments

 • Do not arrive with only one payment method.

-• Keep a physical card and some cash as emergency backups.
+• Keep a physical card, some cash, hotel staff help, and larger venues as emergency backups.

 When Alipay is usually the better first choice